Rob Taylor (footballer, born 1985): Port Vale

 Taylor found himself in the treatment room after tearing his hamstring in only his second start of the 2010–11 campaign.
-After recovering earlier than expected he aimed to regain his first team place.
+After recovering earlier than expected he aimed to regain his first-team place.
 On 8 January he scored a brace past Championship side Burnley in Vale's 4–2 FA Cup defeat at Turf Moor.
-These would be two of only three goals that season, though he ended the campaign with 41 appearances to his name.
+These would be two of only three goals that season.
+However, he ended the campaign with 41 appearances to his name.

 He started the 2011–12 season on the bench.
-After he scored in his first start of the season, a League Trophy tie with Tranmere Rovers, he cemented his first team place with a brace against Bradford City in the league.
-However he picked up an Achilles injury in February that left him unfit to play.
-He finished the season with three goals in 34 appearances, and agreed to sign a new two-year deal with the club in May 2012.
+After he scored in his first start of the season, a Football League Trophy tie with Tranmere Rovers, he cemented his first-team place with a brace against Bradford City in the league.
+However, he picked up an Achilles injury in February that left him unfit to play.
+He finished the season with three goals in 34 appearances and agreed to sign a new two-year deal with the club in May 2012.
 He missed all of the 2012–13 pre-season training with a calf injury.
 Vale secured promotion with a third-place finish at the end of the season, with Taylor making 32 appearances.
 Taylor missed the whole of 2013–14 pre-season after damaging his Achilles tendon, and was out of training for close to five months.
 He marked his first appearance of the season on 23 November with a goal in a 2–1 victory over local rivals Crewe Alexandra at Gresty Road.
 He made a further three appearances before missing six weeks from mid-December onwards with a thigh injury.
 He was released by the club in the summer, ending a six-year stay at Vale Park.